 Samples are sent to one of seven COVID-19 reference laboratories.
 The samples are processed to give the result as soon as possible, during which time people who underwent testing should self-isolate.
 In case of a positive result, the patient is transferred to a reference COVID-19 hospital in proximity and, depending on the severity of symptoms and underlying medical conditions doctors decide if the patient remains in hospital for treatment or home isolation.
 Those tested negative should remain in home isolation for at least 14 days.

 Alternatively, private diagnostic laboratories and private hospitals carry out tests and medical examinations, with the cost being covered by the individual wishing to take the test (see section 4.2).
-When a case is confirmed, the Hellenic National Public Organisation is notified, and the patient, depending on severity, gets transferred to a COVID-19 reference hospital for assessment.
+When a case is confirmed, the NPHO is notified, and the patient, depending on severity, gets transferred to a COVID-19 reference hospital for assessment.

-At the early stages of the pandemic, Greece had the ability to perform approximately 700-800 COVID-19 molecular diagnostic tests per day.
+In the early stages of the pandemic, Greece had the ability to perform approximately 800 COVID-19 molecular diagnostic tests per day.
 By June, testing capacity had increased to 6,500 tests daily.
 Consistent efforts to increase this number even further have been ongoing amid the gradual easing of restrictions and the beginning of tourist season.
-By September, daily testing capacity has further increased to accommodate for 13,500 samples (on average), with a maximum of 17,000.
+By September, daily testing capacity further increased by 15 times (compared to March 2020) to accommodate for 14,000 samples (on average).
+By the end of November, 25,000 samples (on average) are being tested on a daily basis.
+In addition to this, sampling points have multiplied, the cost per sample analysis has been reduced by 80% and the availability and quality of reagents has been ensured.
+By February 2021, daily average COVID-19 testing further increased to 38,000, with a maximum of 50,000 tests.